gopal-nataraj/perk/README.md

 # Parameter Estimation via Regression with Kernels (PERK)

-This is the project directory for code related to the paper:
+This is the project directory for code and data related to the paper:

 Gopal Nataraj, Jon-Fredrik Nielsen, and Jeffrey Fessler
 Dictionary-Free MRI PERK: Parameter Estimation via Regression with Kernels